 Putting OAC’s Stamp on WCITD 2019

-The OAC is excited to present at WCITD because we know just how pervasive social stigma and trouble accessing appropriate healthcare can be for people affected by obesity – and it’s our mission to help understand and improve these issues.
+The OAC is excited to have presented at WCITD because we know just how pervasive social stigma and trouble accessing appropriate healthcare can be for people affected by obesity – and it’s our mission to help understand and improve these issues.

 Stigma and Obesity